What is the “free access” socialist thought?

 In general, the whole idea of consumerism, of possessions making you happy, won’t apply.

 Let’s assume that you could, in entirety, eliminate consumerism.
-I don’t believe you can, but for the sake of debate let’s say you can.
+I don’t believe you can because it is also tied innately to the sin nature of humanity, but for the sake of debate let’s say you can.

 Some possessions still make you happy.
 Even without consumerism.
-If I like driving fast, have a high adrenaline, and enjoy cars – having a fast, enjoyable car would still be something that made me happy.
+If I like driving fast, have a high adrenaline, and enjoy cars, then having a fast, enjoyable car would still be something that made me happy.